symfony-cmf/symfony-cmf-docs/cookbook/create_basic_cms_auto_routing.rst

 Note that ``main`` refers to the name of the root page you added in the data fixtures.

+@TODO: I forgot to add NodeInterface to Page -- maybe add a note about that for the copy+pasters

 Part 5 - The "/" Home Route
 ---------------------------